What is Prescriptive Analytics? A Complete Guide

 Introduction to Prescriptive Analytics

 In the Data Analytics hierarchy, Prescriptive Analytics emphasizes on uncovering the best course of action through optimization.
 It employs Artificial Intelligence algorithms on existing trends and events to predict future results.
-Although Prescriptive Analytics harnesses the benefits of Descriptive and Predictive Analytics, its key focus remains on actionable insights.
+Although it can harness the benefits of Descriptive and Predictive Analytics, the key focus remains on actionable insights.
 It allows businesses to contextually be aware of what is likely to happen, when, and why, helping them determine which business solutions are best in terms of predetermined criteria.
 Additionally, it provides a higher level of understanding of specific data trends and findings.

-Prescriptive Analytics bridges the gap between the data possessed by an organization and the associated implications of exploiting it for various purposes.
+Prescriptive Analysis bridges the gap between the data possessed by an organization and the associated implications of exploiting it for various purposes.
 It enables end-users of existing information systems to connect within an organizational ecosystem.
-Prescriptive Analytics can also help decision-makers in any organization get an understanding of how they can take advantage of a future opportunity or alleviate future pain points.
+It can also help decision-makers in any organization get an understanding of how they can take advantage of a future opportunity or alleviate future pain points.
 Overall, it reduces the risk of making decisions.

 Simplify ETL Using Hevo’s No-code Data Pipeline